This drug works by activating beta2 adrenergic receptors in the body.

 - Metered Dose Inhaler (MDI) – pumps salmeterol propellant gas into your airways when you coordinate your breath with the push of the inhaler button.

-- Dry Powder Inhaler (DPI) – Delivers a powder containing salmeterol into your airways with a breath-activated device so that you inhale the powder as you inhale.
+- Dry Powder Inhaler (DPI) – Delivers a powder containing salmeterol into your airways with a breath-activated device so that you inhale the powder.

-- Nebulizer – delivers the medicine with an air compressor or water jet and is helpful if you need to take higher doses over a longer period of time.
+- Nebulizer – delivers the medicine with an air compressor or water jet and is helpful if you need to take higher doses over a more extended period.

 What kind of medicine is it?